 - Holding tooth by the crown (white part) carefully rinse dirt from the tooth with one of the following:-

-- Best Option – Splinting Disc (in Dentist In A Box from Sports Medicine Australia.
+- Best Option – Splinting Disc (in Dentist in a Box – see below)

 - Second Option -Milk